Google brings its AI chatbot Bard into its inner circle, opening door to Gmail, Maps, YouTube

 ChatGPT prompted Google to release Bard broadly in March and then start testing the use of more conversational AI within its own search results in May.

-Giving Bard access to a trove of personal information and other popular services such as Gmail, Google Maps, and YouTube, in theory, will make them even more helpful and prod more people to rely on them.
+Giving Bard access to a trove of personal information and other popular services such as Gmail, Google Maps and YouTube, in theory, will make them even more helpful and prod more people to rely in them.

-Google, for instance, posits that Bard could help a user planning a group trip to the Grand Canyon by getting dates that would work for everyone, spelling out different flight and hotel options, providing directions from Maps, and presenting an array of informative videos from YouTube.
+Google, for instance, posits that Bard could help a user planning a group trip to the Grand Canyon by getting dates that would work for everyone, spell out different flight and hotel options, provide directions from Maps and present an array of informative videos from YouTube.